 - As the add deadline has officially passed for full-term classes, you may submit an Online Electronic Add/Drop form for special consideration to enroll.
 Enrollment after the deadline will be considered based on instructor permission, available seats, and course eligiblity based on your program.
 Please note this form is only for TECHNICAL courses (CS, ORIE, INFO, ECE).
 Please allow 1-2 business days for us to review your add/drop form.

 - A limited amount of seats across all Master’s Technical courses will be open available.
 Waitlists will open during Regular Enrollment.

 - Please make sure to review the class roster notes of the course as it will indicate if you are eligible to enroll in the class based on your academic program.

 - Class meeting patterns, times, grading basis, prerequisites, etc. are official and published.
-Classroom locations are TBD but will be scheduled over the summer.

 Further updates will be announced and updated on this page as we approach the Fall semester.